Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Networked Control Under Jamming Attacks

-The likelihood of a transmission failure depends on the power of the jamming interference signal.
-If the interference power is large, then it is more likely that there is a transmission failure.
-In particular, with $v(t)\in[0,\infty)$ denoting the jamming interference power at time $t$, the transmission failure indicator $l(t)$ in (\ref{eq:system}) is given by
+In our problem setting, the likelihood of a transmission failure depends on the \emph{power }of the jamming interference.
+If the interference power is large, then a transmission failure may likely occur.
+In particular, with $\phi_{\mathrm{J}}(t)\in[0,\infty)$ denoting the interference power at time $t$, the transmission failure indicator $l(t)$ in (\ref{eq:system}) is given by

-where, $p\colon[0,\infty)\to[0,1]$ is a Borel-measurable, nondecreasing function, and $r(0),r(1),\ldots$ are independent random variables that are distributed uniformly in $[0,1]$.
-Furthermore $\{r(t)\in[0,1]\}_{t\in\mathbb{N}_{0}}$ and $\{v(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ are assumed to be mutually independent processes.
-Notice that for a fixed scalar $\vartheta$, we represent by $p(\vartheta)$ the conditional probability of a transmission failure given that the jamming interference power is set to $\vartheta$.
+where $p\colon[0,\infty)\to[0,1]$ is a Borel-measurable, nondecreasing function, and $r(0),r(1),\ldots$ are independent random variables that are distributed uniformly in $[0,1]$.
+Furthermore $\{r(t)\in[0,1]\}_{t\in\mathbb{N}_{0}}$ and $\{\phi_{\mathrm{J}}(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ are assumed to be mutually independent processes.
+Notice that for a fixed scalar $\phi$, we represent by $p(\phi)$ the conditional probability of a transmission failure given that the jamming interference power is set to $\phi$.
 In particular, (\ref{eq:ldef}) implies